nebulae-tpm/ms-devices-report/README.md

   * DeviceConnected: Device connected or dinsconnected reported/changed

 # Prepare development environment <a name="prepare_dev_env"></a>
+MicroServices are Cloud Native Applications meaning that building a develpoment enviroment is not an out-of-the-box feature.
+NebulaE have implemented a set of tools and techniques to easy the environment construction.
+The main idea is to be able to develop and test the MicroService in a fully isolated manner.

+## Overview

 ![Development environment](docs/images/ms-devices-report-dev-env.png "Dev_environment")

+### Docker Compose
+(under construction)

 # License <a name="license"></a>